Hayden-Allen/Dungine/README.md

 ### Game Files
 ##### Basics
-Every Dungine object is made up of 3 distinct types: *attributes*, *lists*, and other *objects*:
+Every Dungine object is made up of 3 distinct types: *attributes*, *lists*, and other *objects*.
+Here is some info about each.
 + *Attributes*
-   + the most basic data type, being only a key and a primitive value (integer, String, boolean, char)
+   + the most basic data type, being only a key and a primitive value (int, String, boolean, char)
 + *Lists*
    + store a variable amount of a 1 of the 3 data types
    + there are currently no lists in Dungine that store *attributes*